phglab/ALFATClust/README.md

     - *GapExtensionPenalty*: Penalty for extending a gap

 - *ProteinEvaluation* (for sequence alignment during protein cluster evaluation)
-    - *ScoreMatrix*: Score matrix used for amino acid matching
+    - *ScoreMatrix*: Score matrix used for amino acid matching (refer to Biopython documentation for the built-in score matrices available)
     - *GapOpeningPenalty*: Penalty for opening a gap
     - *GapExtensionPenalty*: Penalty for extending a gap